eagletrt/micro-libs/mcp23017/README.md

 #### Interrupt Logic

 There are two interrupt pins: INTA and INTB.
-Bydefault,INTA is associated with GPAn pins (PORTA) and INTB is associated with GPBn pins (PORTB).
+Bydefault, INTA is associated with GPAn pins (PORTA) and INTB is associated with GPBn pins (PORTB).
 Each port has an independent signal which is cleared if its associated GPIO or INTCAP register is read.